mleverance/sc_shell_lessons/01-shell-basics.md

 These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and software interfaces had to be designed around that constraint.

 **Let's introduce two terms.**

 Command line interface(CLI) and graphical user interface (GUI)

 - *command-line interface,* or CLI is an interface that developed from keyboard inputs
 >The heart of a CLI is a *read-evaluate-print loop,* or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output in the shell window.
 The user then types another command, and so on until the user logs off.
 The shell is a **command-line interface** which is useful for complex, purpose-specific things.
 It uses a simple vocabulary of commands that are typed in by the user.

 - *graphical user interface,* or GUI, which has windows, icons and pointers.
 They are easy to learn and fantastic for simple tasks where "click" translates into "do the thing I want".
-It relies on wanting a simple set of things, and having programs that can do those things.
+It relies on wanting a simple set of things, and having programs that can do those things, like click farms set up to click on paid advertising links.

 ### The Shell
 The Shell is a program which runs other programs rather than doing calculations itself.